ondrejbiza/bandits/README.md

 #### Optimistic initialization

 Optimistic Initialization is an alternative to ε-greedy or softmax exploration policies.
 It outperforms the ε-greedy bandit in this simple environment but has some drawback (e.g. it cannot track non-stationary rewards).
+Interestingly, the optimistically initialized bandit chooses the optimal action with lower frequency than the ε-greedy bandit but still achieves higher average reward.

 ![optimistic_init_1](images/optimistic_init_rewards.svg)
 ![optimistic_init_2](images/optimistic_init_actions.svg)